 Additionally, you can sell the online business at any time and make some cool cash to reinvest.
 Online businesses are quick and good deals because it’s low effort since all the work would have been done for you.

 A well-managed online business has the potential to skyrocket in revenue within a short time.

 For instance, Blush and Bar were acquired in 2017 at $7,500 when earning $1000 per month.
 Two years later, it reported a revenue of $1.3M and was sold for $550,000.
 Guess the percentage increase – 7,233%.

 ETFs or stock is a popular means of generating income, but how much do you need to have invested to generate $3,000 monthly.
 The return on investment for the S&P500 index differs every year; however, in the past 90 years, it’s been an average of 10%.

-Since it’s impossible to know the future return on investment for the S&P500, we will work with the existing guide we have, 10% from the 90 years average.
+Since it’s impossible to know the future return on investment for the S&P500, we will work with the existing guide, 10% from the 90-year average.